dotnet/arcade/Documentation/VSTS/VSTSOnboarding.md

 A couple of notes:

-- Space on [Hosted machines](https://docs.microsoft.com/en-us/vsts/pipelines/agents/hosted?view=vsts#capabilities-and-limitations) is only guaranteed to be at least 10 GB
+- Space on [Hosted machines](https://docs.microsoft.com/en-us/vsts/pipelines/agents/hosted?view=vsts#capabilities-and-limitations) is only guaranteed to be at least 10 GB.
+We have a "DotNetCore-Windows" machine pool which has greater disk space capacity.
+This pool has a mix of two machine capabilities.
+You can specify your machine requirements using demands.

+  - **Visual Studio 2017 machine**

+    ```YAML
+    queue:
+      demands:
+      - VisualStudio_15.0 -exists
+    ```

+    Provides a machine with these capabilities:

+    - Windows Server 2016
+    - VisualStudio 2017
+    - MSBuild 15.0

+  - **Visual Studio 2015 machine**

+    ```YAML
+    queue:
+      demands:
+      - VisualStudio_14.0 -exists
+    ```

+    Provides a machine with these capabilities:

+    - Windows Server 2012 R2
+    - Visual Studio 2015
+    - MSBuild 14.0
+    - MSBuild 12.0

 - For Linux, use the "DotNetCore-Linux" machine pool instead of "Hosted Linux Preview".
 "Hosted Linux Preview" is not guaranteed to have docker installed.

 ## VSTS GitHub connection